icetlab/icetlab.github.io/_projects/perfvisualization.md

     </div>
 </div>

-We developed a proof-of-concept of this idea in a prototype called *PerformanceHat* {% cite cito:15:2 %}.
+We developed these ideas further in a proof-of-concept prototype called *PerformanceHat* {% cite cito:15:2 %}.
+PerformanceHat is a plugin for the Eclipse IDE.

 <div>
     {% include figure.liquid loading="eager" path="assets/img/performancehat_tool.png" title="screenshot of PerformanceHat" class="img-fluid z-depth-1" %}